-1 Be The One Day
+- 1 Be The One Day

 - 7 Pearl Harbor Day Remembrance Day

 - 8 3rd District Meeting, 1500,

 - 20 Space Force's 5th Birthday

 - 31 Membership Cutoff for Lincoln Pilgrimage

-Most of our lives are rather busy this time of year with outdoor activities.
-However, many times the summer heat & humidity limit our participation.
-This is the perfect time for your post to put on a pot of coffee & hold an indoor, air-conditioned, informal 'workshop' session to brainstorm public relations, fund raising and recruiting ideas.
-Start planning your upcoming activities for the rest of the year.
+Most of our lives are rather busy this time of year.
+However, outdoor activities will wane and cooler weather will soon drive us indoors.
+This will be the perfect time for your post to put on a pot of coffee & hold an indoor, informal 'workshop' session to brainstorm public relations, fund raising and recruiting ideas.
+Start planning your upcoming activities for the rest of the membership year.
 Make plans and execute the best ideas.